 Water Island was formerly owned by the US Government, but in the late 90s was returned to private ownership.
-Water Island is a cool place to hang out and explore (consider renting a golf cart!) – it is also home to Honeymoon Beach, the USVI’s answer to Jost Van Dyke’s White Bay.
+Water Island is a cool place to hang out and explore (consider renting a golf cart to go check out the WWII fort!) – it is also home to Honeymoon Beach, the USVI’s answer to Jost Van Dyke’s White Bay.
 On Honeymoon are two restaurants/bars, Heidi’s Honeymoon Grill and Dinghy’s Beach Bar.

 Along the South Shore of St Thomas is ABI Beach Bar.

 In spite of my pushing to stay local – I will admit you can make a fun day out of the BVI.
 Just bear in mind, it is going to cost more and a portion of your day will go to clearing in and out of customs/immigration between the two countries.